In some cases, we earn commissions from affiliate links in our posts.

 In 2015, she took on the role of Laura Hawkins, the mother of a family getting their first Synth – a highly developed robotic servant that looks human.
 But Synths aren't human.
 After all, they don't have a consciousness.
 But can consciousness be written into their code?
 Humans is a sci-fi show is based on the original Swedish show Real Humans.
 The British adaption ran for three seasons.
 Humans also stars Colin Morgan, Gemma Chan, and more.

 Parkinson then starred in the BBC One sitcom The Kennedys, a multi-generational family comedy set in the 1970s.
-Although it was well rated, it only ran for one season and is not currently streaming.
-We hope it will be soon!
-It looks funny.
+It's streaming on Hulu.

 She had a major role in the drama series In the Club about a group of expectant mothers bonding at pre-natal classes.
 It also stars Hermione Norris.